-Twin ultrasound at 6 weeks: You’ll need to have a vaginal ultrasound scan to detect twins this early in your pregnancy.
+A twin ultrasound at 6 weeks need to be done vaginally to detect twins this early in your pregnancy.
 When you’re 6+0 weeks pregnant, your babies hearts should be beating – and the sonographer should be able to detect them at this point.
 This is when you’ll know for sure whether or not your expecting twins.

 Can a twin vanish from an ultrasound?